glacier-modding/glaciermodding.org/docs/modding/suitmodding/addingblobs.md

    ```
 :::danger Important Tips
 - **Aspect Ratio**: Match the aspect ratio of your replacement image with the original to avoid distortion. *Example*: The Blood Money suit image has a 4:3 ratio (resolution 696x520), which you can check in **GlacierKit**.
-- **File Corruption**: If changing the file type manually corrupts your image, use an image converter tool (Photoshop, GIMP, etc.).
+- **File Corruption**: If changing the file type manually corrupts your image, use an image converter tool (Photoshop, GIMP, online, etc.).
 :::

 ---